t3rrq/Frequency-Severity-GLM-Pricing/HOW-IT-WORKS.md

 ## How we know it is not just a story we told ourselves

 We hide **20%** of the policies, build the guess on the other **80%**, then score the hidden group.
-That is like studying on last year’s customers and grading yourself on next year’s.
+That is, we check if there's a pattern on 80% of the data, then use the remaining 20% to confirm the pattern.

 We compare to a **flat rate**: take all the claim euros in that hidden group and spread them by how long each policy was in force.
 A car insured for a full year gets more of the pot than a car insured for a month.
 That is the “everyone the same per year” baseline.

-Then we line people up from “we think you will cost the most” to “we think you will cost the least” and look at **where the real claim euros actually went**.
+Then we line policies up from “we think you will cost the most” to “we think you will cost the least” and look at **where the real claim euros actually went**.

 ## What we found